-We draw attention to Note 1 in the consolidated financial statements, which indicates that as at May 31, 2020, the Company has a deficit of \$9,136,026.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has incurred an accumulated deficit during the year ended May 31, 2021.
+As stated in Note 1, these events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.